 Laurinburg is said to have had its beginning with the store and blacksmith shop, which were near where our older water tank now stands.
 This is very near the site of the high school mentioned earlier.

-On the grounds of the new courthouse are two monuments of historical interest, which were moved from the old courthouse grounds.
-The Confederate Monument is typical of many erected in the South in the years following the Civil War.
+On the grounds of the new court house are two monuments of historical interest, which were moved from the old court house grounds.
+The Confederate Monument is typical of many erected in the South in the years following the American Civil War.
 Public subscriptions were taken for it, and it was originally placed in the center of the street at the intersection of Church and Main Streets.
-As automobiles became more common, it proved to be quite a traffic hazard and was moved to the courthouse grounds.
+As automobiles became more common, it proved to be quite a traffic hazard and was moved to the court house grounds.
 The Quakenbush Monument honors William Graham Quakenbush, who was principal of Laurinburgh High School from 1879 to 1900.
 In fact, the school was locally known as "The Quakenbush School."
 Mr. Quakenbush was not only a beloved educator, but he was also one of the leaders in the movement to form Scotland County.
-North Carolinas Education Governor, Charles B. Aycock, spoke at the dedication of the monument.
-Recently, a monument has been erected to honor local veterans of all wars.
+North Carolinas Education Governor, Charles Brantley Aycock, spoke at the dedication of the monument.
+Recently, a monument has been erected to honor Scotland County veterans of all wars.

 Laurinburgs Main Street is a point of historical interest in itself.
 It is difficult to look down Main Street now and visualize the scene described by residents in the late 1880s and early 1890s.
 There were about fifteen grocery or general stores and at least thirteen of them sold whiskey.
 Some of the ladies of the town hesitated to venture downtown alone because of the boisterous behavior along the street.
 Mrs. Nettie Henley described the situation well in her book, The Home Place: "A good many decent people lived in Laurinburg, but women-folk generally thought of Main Street about the same way as the movies show western frontier towns.
 The young sports would brag, There are thirteen barrooms, and I had a drink in every one of them last Saturday."